;

 Jamek Masjid

 The Jamek Masjid in Kuala Lumpur is one of the city's oldest and most recognisable mosques, dating back to 1909.
-Its beautiful Moorish and Islamic design, complete with elegant domes and minarets, makes it an important cultural relic.
-This mosque is located near the Sultan Abdul building.
+It has a beautiful Moorish and Islamic design, complete with elegant domes and minarets.
+Makes it an important cultural relic.
+This mosque can be found near towards Sultan Abdul Building.

 There is also a station named after it.
-The architecture was stunning, with plenty of open space.
-People sat and prayed outside, while inside talks were given.
+The architecture itself is stunning, with plenty of open space.
+People sat and prayed outside, while inside, lectures were given.
 The mosque had a peaceful atmosphere.

 Jamek Masjid